-With the Hypoport Principles, we have drawn up comprehensive policies for working together at Hypoport.
-Furthermore, we live a culture of equal opportunities, mutual trust and respect.
-We promote equal opportunities and prevent discrimination in the recruitment process and in the promotion or granting of training and development measures.
-We treat all staff equally, regardless of gender, age, skin colour, culture, ethnic origin, sexual identity, disability, religious affiliation or world view.
+We have drawn up the Hypoport Principles, a comprehensive set of guidelines governing the way we work together at Hypoport.
+We also foster a culture of equal opportunity, reciprocal trust and mutual respect.
+We promote equal opportunities and do not tolerate discrimination in recruitment or when promoting employees or offering further professional training.
+We treat all employees equally, regardless of gender, age, skin colour, culture, ethnic origin, sexual identity, disability, religious affiliation, or worldview.